 Common Rule: The dealer deals out two cards to himself at the beginning of the hand.
 The dealer immediately “peeks” to see if he has blackjack; if he does, it is revealed, and all player bets lose (except for blackjacks, which push).
 If he does not have blackjack, the hand continues as normal.

 Alternative Rules: In some cases, the dealer will not check for blackjack until after all players have finished playing their hands.
 Usually, this means that in the case of a dealer blackjack, players will lose all bets made, including splits and double downs.
 Some casinos limit how much the player can lose in these cases, with one rule being that the player will lose all bets on hands that busted, as well as the bets on hands that were split, but not any bets made from doubling down on a hand.

-Some casinos also mix these rules, having the dealer peak for an ace (when a blackjack is fairly common), but not peak if the dealer is showing a ten.
+Some casinos also mix these rules, having the dealer peek for an ace (when a blackjack is fairly common), but not peek if the dealer is showing a ten.

 Common Rule: Player blackjacks win at 3-2 odds.
 If the dealer also has a blackjack, the bet is considered a push.

 Alternative Rules: Unfortunately, most alternative rules dealing with player blackjacks work in the casino’s favor.
 Some casinos offer less than 3-2 odds on a blackjack; 6-5 is common, though 1-1 and 7-5 can also be seen occasionally.
 On the bright side, some blackjack games allow the player to win even if the dealer also shows a blackjack, and promotional deals sometimes allow suited blackjacks (or even all Blackjacks) to pay at higher odds, such as 2-1.